 - Listen carefully for over-accentuated frequencies.
-If the bass is too muddy, try adding a high pass filter to clean-up or remove excess or inaudible frequencies.
-If the mids are troubled, try reductive equalising to highlight the most important sonic aspects of each track.
+If the bass is too muddy, try adding a high pass filter to clean up or remove excess or inaudible frequencies.
+If the mids are troubled, try reductive equalizing to highlight the most important sonic aspects of each track.

 - Take a break from mixing before exporting your final version.
 Your ears are likely to tire after a long session; you’re only human!
 Taking 10 minutes of silence every hour of producing will do wonders for any mix.

 - Be mindful of your file format!
 BandLab Mastering supports most audio and video formats including wav, mp3, flac, m4a, aac, ogg, amr, mkv, ac3, wma, asf, mp4 and mov.